 Dr. Mohamad Darayi, assistant professor of systems engineering, focuses his principal research and key publications on infrastructure network resilience and simulation modeling applications in health care, manufacturing, and supply chain management.
 He teaches courses in system simulation, risk analysis, network modeling, and data analytics.

-Dr. Nil Ergin, associate professor of systems engineering, is an instructor of systems engineering.
-Her research interests include system of systems engineering, complex adaptive systems, model-based systems engineering, and multi-agent systems.
+Dr. Nil Ergin, associate professor of systems engineering, researches system of systems engineering, complex adaptive systems, model-based systems engineering, and multi-agent systems.
 Dr. Ergin is also affiliated with the Systems Engineering Research Center (SERC), a DoD–funded University Affiliated Research Center, where she works on collaborative research efforts among multiple universities.
 She is a member of IEEE and INCOSE.

 Dr. Kathryn Jablokow is a professor of engineering design and mechanical engineering.
 She is an experienced researcher, with special expertise in design cognition, engineering creativity, and high-performance design teams.
 She is also an award-winning educator who has developed multiple engineering courses related to problem solving, creativity, and invention, including a massive open online course that has attracted more than 250,000 learners since 2013.
 She investigates the human side of engineering and the effects that individual cognitive differences have on the processes and products of design.

 Dr. Mohamad Kassab is an assistant professor of software engineering.
 His research includes requirements engineering, software architecture, software quality, software measurements, and the Internet of Things.
 He has published extensively in software engineering books and journals.
 With more than 17 years of industrial experiences, he also worked in different industrial roles.
 Dr. Kassab teaches courses in requirements engineering, software testing, and software architecture and design.